 Low blood sugar (hypoglycemia).
 Your risk for getting low blood sugar is higher if you take another medicine that can cause low blood sugar.
-Signs and symptoms of low blood sugar may include headache, dizziness, drowsiness, sweating, weakness, irritability, hunger, blurred vision, fast heartbeat, feeling jittery, confusion, and anxiety.
+Signs and symptoms of low blood sugar include:

+- dizziness

+- drowsiness

+sweating

+- weakness

+- irritability

+- hunger blurred vision

+- fast heartbeat feeling jittery confusion anxiety

 Kidney problems (kidney failure).
-In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may worsen kidney problems.
+In people who have kidney problems, the occurrence of diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration) which may cause kidney problems to get worse.